minimo-io/minimo-11ty/README.md

 # ToDo

--   Self-host, minimized js deps, like i do with styles.
+-   Self-host, minimized js deps, inline styles.
 -   Nice 4 images metro showcase! or a hero with more visual impact https://www.granite.ie/work/ to rapidly showcase work for the work section.